bagder/http2-explained/en/part2.md

 <img style="float: right;" src="https://raw.githubusercontent.com/bagder/http2-explained/master/images/page-load-time-rtt-decreases.png" />

-HTTP 1.1 is very latency sensitive, partly because HTTP pipelining is still riddled with enough problems to remain switched off to a large percentage of users.
+HTTP 1.1 is very latency-sensitive, partly because HTTP pipelining is still riddled with enough problems to remain switched off to a large percentage of users.

 While we've seen a great increase in available bandwidth to people over the last few years, we have not seen the same level of improvements in reducing latency.
 High-latency links, like many of the current mobile technologies, make it hard to get a good and fast web experience even if you have a really high bandwidth connection.

-Another use case requiring low latency is certain kinds of video, like video conferencing, gaming and similar where there's not just a pre-generated stream to send out.
+Another use case requiring low latency is certain kinds of video, like video conferencing, gaming, and similar where there's not just a pre-generated stream to send out.

 ## 2.6.
 Head-of-line blocking